hamzayassin/docs/docs/cs2/cs2-rcon.md

 ## Log into RCON
-Open your in-game console and run one of the following commands to login to your server as admin.
+Open your in-game console and run one of the following commands to log in to your server as admin.

 The RCON password will be displayed on your [free server panel](https://fshost.me/free-panel) or within your [Pro area](https://fshost.me/pro).